vyos/vyos-documentation/docs/configuration/pki/index.rst

 PKI
 ###

-VyOS 1.4 changed the way in how encrytions keys/certificates are stored on the running system.
-In the pre VyOS 1.4 era, certificates got stored under /config ans every service referenced a file.
+VyOS 1.4 changed the way in how encrytion keys or certificates are stored on the system.
+In the pre VyOS 1.4 era, certificates got stored under /config and every service referenced a file.
 That made copying a running configuration from system A to system B a bit harder, as you had to copy the files and their permissions by hand.

-VyOS 1.4 comes with a new approach where the keys are stored on the CLI and are simply referenced by their name.
+:vytask:`T3642` describes a new CLI subsystem that serves as a "certstore" to all services requiring any kind of encryption key(s).
+In short, public and private certificates are now stored in PKCS#8 format in the regular VyOS CLI.
+Keys can now be added, edited, and deleted using the regular set/edit/delete CLI commands.

+VyOS not only can now manage certificates issued by 3rd party Certificate Authorities, it can also act as a CA on its own.
+You can create your own root CA and sign keys with it by making use of some simple op-mode commands.

 Don't be afraid that you need to re-do your configuration.
 Key transformation is handled, as always, by our migration scripts, so this will be a smooth transition